syncfusion-content/blazor-docs/blazor/blazor-playground/getting-started.md

 To create a child component, you can click the "+" button in the Blazor playground.
 This will add a new component to the project.
 You can then type the name for the child component in the input box.

 The index.razor file is the main file for the Blazor playground app.
-To view the outcome of the child component, you can refer to it in the index.razor file.
+To view the outcome of the child component, you can refer to it in the index.razor file and press run button to execute the code.

 ![Adding child components in Blazor playgorund](images/ChildComponent.png)